sanghoon/prediction_gan/README.md

 The authors proposed a simple (but effective) method to stabilize GAN trainings.
 With this Prediction Optimizer, you can easily apply the method to your existing GAN codes.
 This impl. is compatible with **most of PyTorch optimizers and network structures**.
 (Please let me know if you have any issues using this)

-You can also find one of the author's original impl. at https://github.com/shahsohil/stableGAN (currently supports ADAM only).

 ### How-to-use